MajorBreakfast/no-click-delay/README.md

 How it works: If the platform is iOS, then this script does the following:

-- If the script detects a tap (touchstart, touchend, but no touchmove events fired) then it fires immediatly a click event (without delay).
+- If the script detects a tap (touchstart, touchend, but only moved by a negligible amout, i.e. less than 5px) then it fires immediatly a click event (without delay).
-- After each touchend event the script cancels all click events that get fired within the next second (Robust and simple).
+- After each touchend event the script cancels all click events that get fired within the next second (robust and simple).
 This catches the delayed click event fired by the system.

 ## Install instructions